-Term Definition Break in marital ties The customer and the community spouse are physically separated and one of the following is met: A dissolution or annulment petition has been filed in court, even though a final decree has not been entered yet; or The customer and the community spouse have entered into a courtapproved legal separation agreement.
-NOTE When one spouse is temporarily absent due to being in the hospital or an institution, on vacation, visiting, or away from home for work or education, it is not a break in marital ties First Continuous Period of Institutionalization (FCPI) The first continuous period of 30 days or more beginning on or after September 30, 1989 that the customer: Was in a medical institution; Received paid formal HCBS; or Received a combination of medical institutionalization and HCBS.
+The customer and the community spouse are physically separated and one of the ollowing is met: A dissolution or annulment petition has been filed in court, even though a final decree has not been entered yet; or been filed in court, even though a final The customer and the community spouse have entered into a courtapproved legal separation agreement.
+NOTE When one spouse is temporarily absent due to being in the hospital or an institution, on vacation, visiting, or away from home for work or education, it is not a break in marital ties The first continuous period of 30 days or more beginning on or after September 30, 1989 that the customer: Was in a medical institution; Received paid formal HCBS; or Received a combination of medical institutionalization and HCBS. Г т

 Exception: If a customer does not have any prior continuous periods of institutionalization, but intends to receive HCBS, then an FCPI can be established by being determined medically eligible by a Resource Assessment Medical Evaluation or a Pre-Admission Screening (PAS).
 In this case the FCPI begins with the month of application or resource assessment.
 See Establishing the FCPI for an example.
 NOTE When an ALTCS customer marries a person who lives in the community, the FCPI begins the month the couple was married.
 Medical Institutions Nursing facilities, hospitals, psychiatric hospitals and residential treatment centers.
-Paid Formal HCBS Services that meet all of the following: Provided by a licensed or certified person or entity that contracted with the customer to provide the services; Covered by ALTCS (including care in a residential facility) and paid for by the customer, the customer's insurance or another person on behalf of the customer; Prevented the customer from being institutionalized.
-The customer must have required the level of care provided in a medical institution, as determined by the AHCCCS PAS Assessor; Were not provided by the customer's spouse, or, if the customer is a minor child, parent; Ciliu, parent,
+Paid Formal HCBS Provided by a licensed or certified person or entity that contracted with the customer to provide the services; Covered by ALTCS (including care in a residential facility) and paid for by the customer, the customer's insurance or another person on behalf of the customer; Prevented the customer from being institutionalized.
+The customer must have required the level of care provided in a medical institution, as determined by the AHCCCS PAS Assessor; Were not provided by the customer's spouse, or, if the customer is a minor child, parent; Ciliu, pareni,